robey/bitbottle/docs/format.md

 4. type (4 bits)
 5. length of header block (12 bits)

-Current version is 0x00.
+Current version is (0, 0).

 ## Data

-Single byte bitfield:
-1. container?
-(1 = bottle, 0 = data)
-2. 1 = not the last chunk for this block (only present for data blocks, with length > 0)
-3. 3 reserved bits
-4. 3-bit length of the size bytes to follow

-The lowest 3 bits indicate the number of bytes to follow with the block size.
+A data block is made up of frames.
+Each frame consists of:
+1. 1 byte length prefix: how many length bytes are there?
-Byte 00 (data, length = 0) means end of data blocks for this bottle.
+2. length bytes for this frame
+3. data bytes

+A prefix byte of 0x00 is the final (empty) frame marking the end of the data block.

+A prefix byte of 0xff marks the end of the bottle.

 ## Example archive